Jk2807/My-Projects/Ubongo Card Solver using Computer Vision/README.md

 ## Learning Outcome

-This project strengthened practical understanding of real-time image processing pipelines, camera-based detection workflows, and the integration of classical algorithms (backtracking) with computer vi[...]
+This project strengthened practical understanding of real-time image processing pipelines, camera-based detection workflows, and the integration of classical algorithms (backtracking) with computer vision

 ## How to Run